 When Aaron and all the Israelites saw Moses, his face was radiant, and they were afraid to come near him.
 But Moses called to them; so Aaron and all the leaders of the community came back to him, and he spoke to them.
 Afterward all the Israelites came near him, and he gave them all the commands the Lord had given him on Mount Sinai.

-When Moses went into the presence of the Lord, his being reflected God’s glory so that all others could see it.
+When Moses on Mount Sinai went into the presence of the Lord, his physical appearance was changed.
+His being reflected God’s glory so that all others could see it.
 It was a testament to where he’d been, and who he’d been with.
 Reasonably it scared those around him.
-There wasn’t any denying who’s company he kept, that his friend was the creator and he spoke to him.
+There wasn’t any denying who’s company Moses on Mount Sinai kept, that his friend was the creator of the universe, whose name was to holy even to speak, and he spoke to him.
 He was God’s, man.

-But as time wore on the radiance of God’s presence would fade away, so he’d put on a veil so others wouldn’t see.
+But as time wore on for Moses on Mount Sinai the radiance of God’s presence would fade away, so he’d put on a veil so others wouldn’t see.
 He didn’t want them to see the truth, that he’d been away, from his friend.
-He didn’t want it out that he was the perfect follower, that his heart strayed.
+He didn’t want it out that he wasn’t the perfect follower, that his heart strayed.
 It was a pride thing, he wanted everyone to see the perfect walk straight and narrow no mishaps.
 He’d get so caught up wanting others to see him and wonder about the man in a veil, that he no longer reflected Him.

 Then Moses would put the veil back over his face until he went in to speak with the Lord.
 Exodus 34:29-35 (NIV)

-Are you going to be a beacon for God in the midst of the darkness, or are you going to hide that light away so you can be in the spotlight instead of being the spotlight?
+Are you going to be a beacon for God in the midst of the darkness, or are you going to hide that light away like Moses on Mount Sinia so you can be in the spotlight instead of being the reflection?